Nitheshnirmal/Nitheshnirmal/README.md

 🎓 I've completed my M.Sc. in __Geo-Information Science and Earth Observation__ at __Faculty of ITC__ (*University of Twente*) with a specialization in __Natural Hazards amd Disaster Risk Reduction__.
 I've another M.Sc. in Geography from India.

-📘 Currently working majorily on the hydrological applications of microwave remote sensing!
+📘 Working on the hydrological applications of microwave remote sensing!
 I will be also using machine learning and deep learning algorithms for the same.

 🌱 I’m currently learning Advanced Groundwater Hydrology and Advanced Machine Learning!